 Enlisting the services of a professional buyer’s agent is similar to using an accountant to help you with your taxes, a doctor to help you with your health, or a mechanic to fix your car.
 If you had the time to devote to learning everything about accounting, medicine, and auto mechanics, you could do these services yourself.
 But who has the time?
 This is why you allow other professionals to help you in their specific areas of expertise.
 In the case of buying and selling real estate, this is transaction people do infrequently, and there are a lot of moving parts, including federal and state laws that you must obey or be faced with steep fines.

-As a full-time 1% real estate broker, I let you concentrate on what you do best (your full-time job) while I work on what I do best (my full-time job).
+As a full-time 1% real estate broker with a fiduciary responsibility to look after your best interests, I let you concentrate on what you do best (your full-time job) while I work on what I do best (my full-time job).
 I guide you through the home-buying process and exclusively represent your interests as we search for a home, present your contract offer, guide you, negotiate, and close on your home or investment property.

-Work with ONE Realtor at a Time for the Best Result
+Work with ONE Real Estate Agent at a Time for the Best Result

 Just as your accountant, doctor, and mechanic understand your specific needs, your buyer’s agent gets to know your real estate needs and concerns.
 This type of relationship is built through open communication at all times.
 I save you a lot of money, time, and headache as I take care of the major lifting of the transaction.